March 31st, 2015

 The average annual rate of a private room in nursing homes in Florida now costs $82,125 while a semi-private room is about $74,825.
 The most expensive ones can be found in metro areas of Naples and West Palm Beach wherein average daily rates are $313 and $247, respectively.
 Assisted living facilities are also most expensive in Naples, costing residents about $4,600 a month.

-56 percent – Percentage of seniors age 65 and older who were married in 2004.
+5 million – Number of seniors age 65 and older who have jobs.

 78 percent – Percentage of householders age 65 and older who own a motor vehicle.